Andy Pattison, Ph.D.

 In late 2011 I moved to Santa Barbara to join my partner Chandra who was beginning her doctorate at UCSB.
 I worked as a Senior Planner in the Sustainability and Climate Change team for Pacific Municipal Consultants leading greenhouse gas inventories and climate action planning project for local governments and clients before leaving to launch my own consulting company.
 I have worked as a consultant to dozens of local governments, companies, and nonprofits on climate action and sustainability planning.
 I am an accredited LEED Green Associate and a member of the California Association of Environmental Professionals.

-Andy has been teaching as an Adjunct Faculty member here at California Lutheran University in the Master in Public Policy and Administration (MPPA) program since May 2012 and became a full-time faculty member in August 2013.
-Andy teaches classes such as “Public Administration & Policy”, “Sustainable Development Policy”, “Organizational Theory and Development”, and "Research Methods".
+I began teaching as an Adjunct Faculty member at California Lutheran University in the Master in Public Policy and Administration (MPPA) program in May 2012 and became a full-time faculty member in August 2013.
+I teach classes such as “Public Administration & Policy”, “Sustainable Development Policy”, “Organizational Theory and Development”, and "Research Methods".

 In May 2014 I graduated from the Ventura County Leadership Academy (VCLA).
 A county-centered leadership development program focused on critical issues in the region related to education, public safety, economic development, health care, agriculture, the environment, transportation, as well as state and local government.
 In June 2014 I was appointed to the VCLA Steering Committee and Curriculum Subcommittee.

 In June 2014 I was also appointed by the Ventura City Council to serve a three-year term beginning in October 2014 as a Board Commissioner on the Housing Authority of the City of Ventura.
 The City's Housing Authority is dedicated to providing and maintaining affordable housing for city residents.